College Counseling

 Summer

-- College Counseling News for Eleventh Graders - A summer mailing including guidance on action that should be taken during junior year, information about standardized testing and upcoming events is sent home to each rising eleventh grader.
+College Counseling News for 11th Graders: A summer communication is emailed to each rising 11th grader and their family.
+It includes guidance on actions that should be taken during junior year, information about standardized testing, and upcoming events.

 Fall

-- Junior Class College Counseling Retreat - The junior class spends a day together each fall on a college campus.
+Junior Class College Counseling Workshop: The junior class spends a day together each fall on a college campus with the college counselors.
 They discuss the college search process, applications, standardized testing, visiting colleges, and more.

-- College Admissions Representative Visits - Over 180 college admission representatives visit Catlin Gabel each year.
+College Admissions Representative Visits: Typically, over 120 college admission representatives visit Catlin Gabel each year.
 Each representative meets with interested juniors and seniors and is hosted by one of our college counselors.

-- Naviance access - Catlin Gabel uses Naviance, a college counseling website, as part of our college counseling program.
+MaiaLearning access: Catlin Gabel uses MaiaLearning, a college counseling website, as part of our college counseling program.
 Juniors and their parents receive initial access to college search features as well as information about college admission representative visits.

-- PSAT Information Meeting and PSAT Exam - All eleventh graders at Catlin Gabel take the PSAT on a school day in October.
-This is for practice as well as entrance to the National Merit Scholarship Qualifying competition, and is a good opportunity to take a standardized test in real testing conditions.
+PSAT Information Meeting and PSAT Exam: All 11th graders at Catlin Gabel have the opportunity to take the PSAT on a school day in October.
+This is for practice as well as entrance to the National Merit Scholarship Qualifying Competition, and is a good opportunity to take a standardized test in real testing conditions.
 A few weeks prior to the PSAT exam, a test preparation expert speaks with students about what to expect on the exam.
-PSAT results come out in December.
+PSAT results come out in a few weeks after test day.

-- Catlin Gabel College Fair - Catlin Gabel hosts 30 colleges for a college fair during the school day.
-This is a good opportunity for eleventh graders to speak with representatives from different colleges.
+Catlin Gabel College Fair: Catlin Gabel hosts up to 30 colleges for a college fair during the school day.
+This is a good opportunity for 11th graders to speak with representatives from different colleges.

-- Junior Parent Potluck - College counselors meet with parents of juniors and discuss how to support students in the process ahead.
+Junior Parent Potluck: College counselors meet with parents and guardians of juniors and discuss how to support students in the process ahead.

 Winter

-- Student and Parent Questionnaires - Juniors and their parents fill out separate, extensive questionnaires.
+Student and Parent Questionnaires: Juniors and their parents or guardians fill out separate, extensive questionnaires.
 These are valuable to college counselors as they counsel students and their families, suggest colleges, and work with each individual’s priorities.

-- Junior College Night - In January of junior year, Catlin Gabel hosts a panel of college admission deans and directors to set the tone for the next stage of the college search process.
-All juniors and their parents are expected to attend.
+Junior College Night: In January of junior year, Catlin Gabel hosts a panel of college admission deans and directors to set the tone for the next stage of the college search process.
+All juniors and their parents/guardians are expected to attend.

-- Standardized Testing - All juniors are advised to take at least one ACT or SAT exam before the end of the school year.
-College counselors will advise individuals on their testing plans.
+Standardized Testing: Juniors are advised to take at least one ACT or SAT exam at a local test center before the end of the school year.
+College counselors will advise individuals on their testing plans and how to navigate the test-optional landscape.
 Many juniors also take SAT Subject Tests at the end of the junior year.
 Students may choose to prepare for Advanced Placement exams, which are administered at the school each May.

 Spring

-- Junior PODS Meetings - Juniors meet with college counselors in small group classroom settings to move through the college search process.
-Topics include self-reflection, essay and resume writing, financial aid, communication skills, and finding the right college match.
+Junior PODS Meetings: Juniors meet with college counselors in small group classroom settings to move through the college search process.
+Topics include college list-building and research, essay and resume writing, college finances, communication skills, and finding the right college match.

-- College Counseling Update E-mails - College counselors send regular email communication with juniors and their parents about PODS topics and reminders for what should be happening at each stage of the process.
+College Counseling Update Emails: College counselors send regular emails to juniors and their parents/guardians about PODS topics and reminders for what should be happening at each stage of the process.

-- Case Studies Program and College Fair - Catlin Gabel and Oregon Episcopal School partner for an event in late April that brings 40 college admission representatives together with juniors and their parents for mock admission committees followed by a college fair.
+Case Studies Program and College Fair: Catlin Gabel, Oregon Episcopal School, and Northwest Academy partner for an event in May that brings approximately 40 college admission representatives together with juniors and their parents/guardians for mock admission committees followed by a college fair.

-- College Financial Aid 101 - A financial aid director from a local college presents information about the college financial aid process for non-seniors and their families.
+College Finances 101: College counselors and an enrollment dean from a local college lead a discussion about college costs and financial aid for non-seniors and their families.
 All upper school parents and students are invited to attend.

 12th